-• While GWSPH has geographical access to public health leaders and experts, these individuals are often tremendously busy and scheduling conflicts may arise and we have to pivot to alternative plans.
-For example, the head of OSHA, who is coming to give a
+• While GWSPH has geographical access to public health leaders and experts, these individuals are often tremendously busy, and scheduling conflicts may arise, forcing us to pivot to alternative plans.
+For example, the head of OSHA, who is coming to give a guest lecture, may get called to the White House, and our faculty have to be ready to step in as needed.

-- guest lecture, may get called to the White House and our faculty have to be at the ready to step in, as needed. - For practitioners to serve as adjunct faculty at GWSPH, most are required to join a union79, which may dissuade some experts from joining as instructors.
+• For practitioners to serve as adjunct faculty at GWSPH, most are required to join a union, which may dissuade some experts from joining as instructors.